 3.14 Holding the syringe in your dominant hand, grasp the safety-capped needle (or capped blunt tipped needle) with your non-dominant hand’s middle and ring fingers, and gently twist the syringe with your dominant hand to remove the needle from the syringe tip.

-3.15 Attach the syringe tip to the subcutaneous injection needle that is held in your non-dominant hand’s thumb and pointer finger, taking care not to contaminate the syringe tip or needle syringe connection.
+3.15 Attach the syringe tip to the subcutaneous injection needle using your non-dominant hand’s thumb and pointer finger, taking care not to contaminate the syringe tip or needle syringe connection.

 3.16 Dispose of the used needle in the sharps container.